no-types/RagGrid-Documentation/content/guide/export-csv-shiny.md

 ## Export data as CSV in Shiny

 You can export the RagGrid data as csv in shiny app.
-Here is an example shiny application. </br>
+Here is an sample shiny application. </br>
 Please check out [agGid export](https://www.ag-grid.com/javascript-grid-export/) for all the options that can be used.
 ```r